-This course offers experience in a brass, woodwind or mixed wind ensemble.
-Pre-requisite: Permission of the instructor.
+These courses offer students the experience of playing in a smaller instrumental ensemble.
+Prerequisite: Permission of instructor.
 As needed.

 MUS 165 MUSIC APPRECIATION

 An introduction to music, this course will enable students with various backgrounds in music to listen to music more intelligently.
 Students will learn about the historical-cultural aspects of music as an art and its development in the great style periods, along with the lives of the leading figures and the world they inhabited.
 There will be an emphasis on musical styles, forms and media.
 This course will encompass music from the medieval period through the twentieth century.
 Each semester.